kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

 ### GatewayClass

 ??? success "Standard Channel in v0.5.0+"

-    The `GatewayClass` resource is GA and has been part of the Standard Channel in `v0.5.0+`.
+    The `GatewayClass` resource is GA and has been part of the Standard Channel since `v0.5.0`.
 For more information on release channels, refer to the [related documentation](/concepts/versioning).

 GatewayClass defines a set of Gateways that share a common configuration and